 - Digital health and the social value of digital health platforms.

 Supported by prestigious funders (e.g. The British Academy, EPSRC, ESRC), his research has been published in numerous outlets: (a) academic journals in the fields of information systems and management (e.g. Information Systems Journal; Organizational Research Methods; New Technology, Work and Employment; International Journal of Information Management); (b) practitioner outlets (e.g. LSE Business Review); (c) international conference proceedings (e.g. ICIS; ECIS; AMCIS); and (d) edited collections (e.g. Oxford University Press; Palgrave Macmillan).
 In his most recent practitioner article, entitled "how to 'go virtual' as efficiently and painlessly as possible", published in the LSE Business Review, he translates some of his own research findings into actionable items for practitioners who are 'forced' to transition into virtual working due to the COVID-19 pandemic.
 His research has also been attracting media attention—with a #YBOTBPodcast interview on "technological developments in the workplace" as part of the Talking About Organizations podcast series and some forthcoming interviews—being some of his latest media contributions.

-Insofar as service to the community and business engagement are concerned, he organizes tracks at international conferences, he reviews for Information Systems Journal and Information Technology & People (among several other journals and conferences), and he maintains strong links with the practitioner community, e.g. through workshops, speeches/panels at practitioner events and other forms of (often online) research dissemination activities.
-Some recent examples include: (a) a creative brochure summarizing his work (w/ colleagues) with MedicineAfrica, a digital platform offering health education online in post-conflict states; and (b) a podcast interview on technological developments in the workplace as part of the #YBOTBPodcast series.
+Petros organizes tracks at international conferences, he reviews for Information Systems Journal and Information Technology & People (among several other journals and conferences), and he maintains strong links with the practitioner community, e.g. through workshops, speeches/panels at practitioner events and other forms of (often online) research dissemination activities (such as this creative brochure summarizing his work (w/ colleagues) with MedicineAfrica; a digital platform offering medical education online in post-conflict states).